AttilaVural/AttilaVural.github.io/docs/sop/index.md

 # Motivation
 Manual tasks required to maintain IT security and integrity of GxP data and signatures must be described in an instruction, sometimes referred to as the'Operation & maintenance instruction'.

+This is mandated in CFR part 21 section xxxx.....

 These include topics such as:

 * Process for security patching